Satan's Brew: Plot

-The lack of money drives Walter to visit his aging parents, whom he manages to con out of their meager funeral savings.
-Andree, who follows him every step of the way, is shocked to find out Walter's parents are not as wealthy and educated as he'd made it seem.
+The lack of money drives Walter to visit his aging parents, whom he cons out of their meager funeral savings.
+Andrée, who constantly follows him, is shocked to find out Walter's parents are not as wealthy and educated as he had made it seem.

-Soon, Walter's creative crisis is over: he is writing again and reading to Andree and his two disciples.
+Soon, Walter's creative crisis is over: he is writing again and reading to Andrée and his two disciples.
 However, he still lacks money, which brings him to surprise the prostitute Lana in her apartment.
 When he realizes that she is married, he uses blackmail to demand her savings.
-But he did not expect Lana's protectors, who savagely beat him up in front of Andree.
-When Walter, still lying on the ground, smiles, Andree takes this to mean he is weak and completely renounces her belief in him.
+Lana's protectors later savagely beat him up in front of Andrée.
+When Walter smiles, Andrée takes this to mean that he is weak and renounces her belief in him.

-Walter doesn't care, because he's made it: his book No Celebration for the Führer’s Dead Dog is finished and the publisher is satisfied: it is now "no more cramped left kitsch", but has "power" and "size".
-He suggests an advertising slogan: "An epic from the lowlands and sewers of human existence."
-Walter returns home to find out his wife has been hospitalized.
-All this time, he had never paid attention to her appearance or her comments on her health.
+Walter eventually finishes his book No Celebration for the Führer's Dead Dog, and the publisher is satisfied: it is now "no more cramped left kitsch", but has "power" and "size".
+Walter returns home to find out that Luise has been hospitalized.
+All this time, he had never paid attention to her appearance or her comments on her declining health.
 When he arrives at the hospital with the two remaining disciples, Luise has already died.
 He collapses theatrically, disappointing the disciples, before whom Walter has always sworn to be strong.

 He declares everything to be acting to the doctor.
-Upon hearing about his new work, he calls Walter lucky, which makes him smile.
-Now, Walter decides to get rid of his brother and accuses Ernst of the murder of Irmgard to get the police off his trail.
-He also tells Ernst to get the pistol from its hiding place, but Ernst shoots him while he is talking to the police.
-When the doorbell rings, the police are standing in front of the door with Irmgard.
-They pour a bucket of cold water over him and let him stand up again.
-Walter asks them, irritated, "Is this paradise?"
+Upon hearing about his new work, he calls Walter lucky.
+Walter later calls the policeman and accuses Ernst of Irmgard's murder.
+Ernst overhears this and shoots Walter with the gun; the latter falls unconscious to the floor.
+The policeman soon arrives to the apartment with Irmgard, who only pretended to be dead.
+The gun, as it turns out, only shoots blanks.
+Irmgard pours a bucket of water over Walter and lets him stand up again.
+Confused, Walter then asks, "Is this paradise?"
+The policeman and Irmgard start laughing and, after realizing what is going on, Walter laughs as well.